H-uru/moul-assets/CONTRIBUTING.md

 - avoiding nontrivial breaks in compatibility with the official **Myst Online: Uru Live (again)** game run by Cyan Worlds, Inc.

 Further, we have identified these non-goals:
-- accepting all fan created content
+- accepting all fan-created content
-- accepting fan created content published on any particular shard, including the official **Myst Online: Uru Live (again)** game run by Cyan Worlds, Inc.
+- accepting fan-created content published on any particular shard, including the official **Myst Online: Uru Live (again)** game run by Cyan Worlds, Inc.
 - accepting fan content geared toward role-playing done on any particular shard, including the official **Myst Online: Uru Live (again)** game run by Cyan Worlds, Inc.
 - supporting exploit-based gameplay